Beethoven, Rachmaninoff, Schnittke

 Kristina Winiarski, Pontus Carron

 This concert was planned for January after Winiarski and Carron won the competition Young and Promising last year as a duo.
 Then both became finalists in another competition, the Soloist Prize, where the day before our planned date they competed with the flutist Laura Michelin, each playing a solo concerto with orchestra.
 Understandably, we had to postpone the concert at Allhelgonakyrkan, and Winiarski and Carron were able to add shared second place in the Soloist Prize 2020 to their merits.
-But now they are finally here, again together, playing three of the most important works for cello and piano!
+Then Corona showed up but now they are finally here, again together, playing three of the most important works for cello and piano!

 Ludwig van Beethoven (1770—1827) - Variations over "Bei Männern...." < Mozart's Magic Flute